ayahmayra/adojobs.id/README.md

-# JobMaker - Laravel Job Portal System
+# AdoJobs.id - Platform Lowongan Kerja Lokal

 A modern job portal system built with **Laravel 12**, **Docker**, **FrankenPHP**, **MariaDB**, and **Redis**.
 This system connects Job Seekers, Employers, and Administrators in a comprehensive platform for job posting and application management.